Punchyou/flavors_of_physics_Ds_decay/project_report.md

 > Note that in the resampled dataset, I have dropped the "weights" feature from the original dataset as, according to the [description of the dataset](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test), is the feature used to determine if the decay happens or not based on its value, and is the one used to create the binary *signal* column.
 It will not be used in the solution whatsoever.

-## Solution Statement
+## Algorithms Implementation

 This is a binary classification problem, so the solution will be the output of a binary classifier.
 There is no constrain in using any classifier in particular for this problem.
 However, in the [evaluation description](https://www.kaggle.com/c/flavours-of-physics/overview/agreement-test) of the Kaggle competition described so far, is it mentioned that the [Kolmogorov–Smirnov (KS)](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) test is used to evaluate the differences between the classifier distribution and the true *signal* values distribution.
-I intent to train multiple models in combination with different data cleaning methods, but in the final solution, I will only present the chosen data cleaning method and model based on evaluation from different performance metrics, including the KS test.
+Also, the KS test should be less than 0.09.

+### Models Exploration
+To solve this problem, I trained a number of binary classifiers, using different hyperparameters tuning methods, in combination with different data scaling methods.
+For all the different results, a number of performance metrics are gathered in a single table, and the best model is chosen based on the metrics values.
+The metrics are described in more detail in the *Models Performance* section.
+As part of the project proposal, I trained a benchmark model presented below.

-## Benchmark Model
+### Benchmark Model

-As a benchmark model, I use a simple k-Nearest Neighbor classifier, trained with the resampled data, and grid search for tuning the k hyperparameter.
+As a benchmark model, I use a simple k-Nearest Neighbor classifier, and grid search for tuning the k hyperparameter.
 The benchmark model script can be found [here](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/knn_benchmark_model.py).
 The execution of that script generates the following plot.
 The plot shows the accuracy of the kNN model for each one of the k values (from 1 to 80).
 The best model is the kNN model with k=52, and highest accuracy of 71%.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/knn_benchmark_acc.png" alt="drawing" width="400"/>
 </div>

+### Improving the Benchmark Model
+To improve on the benchmark model, I firstly used different data scaling methods.
+STOPPED HERE: Models: kNN, Support Vector Machines, Stochastic Gradient Descent and XGBoost.

-## Evaluation Metrics
+## Models Performance

 The evaluation metric used to choose the k values of the kNN benchmark model is the `sklearn` accuracy.
 It is calculated by dividing the number of correct predictions by the total number of samples.
 As the dataset is balanced with equal class distribution, the [accuracy paradox](https://en.wikipedia.org/wiki/Accuracy_paradox) is avoided and the metric does not provide missleading information about the models performance.

-## Project Design
-A high-level workflow for the solution approach is the following:
-1. **Understand the problem - identify the problem category**: I already know that this is a binary classification problem, which will help me choose the models to train.

-2. **Data mining**: Obtain the necessary datasets for this analysis, as mentioned in the associated section of data input above.

-3. **Data Visualization, Cleaning, and Engineering**: Check if the data is balanced, if there is a linear correlation between the features to determine which features to keep, or check if the data will work better with a specific scaling.
-Distribution plots, or even dimensionality reduction techniques, may help with the data visualization.

-4. **Model Training/Tuning**: Train a selection of binary classification algorithms, trying different data scales, different number of features, and cross-validation to avoid overfitting.
-Make use of search techniques like grid or random search to tune the hyperparameters.
-Models like Support Vector Machines, Stochastic Gradient Descent, XGBoost, CatBoost, LightGBM or even a custom ensemble classifier might be suitable for this problem.

 5. **Model Evaluation**: A number of performance metrics will be used for this step.
 Evaluation metrics suitable for this problem might be [false positive rate, false negative rate, true negative rate, negative predictive value](https://neptune.ai/blog/evaluation-metrics-binary-classification), accuracy or Kolmogorov–Smirnov test.